Real Madrid 3-7 Atletico Madrid: Zidane 'convinced' Blancos will have a good season after humiliation | Goal.com

-'We have lacked everything' - Zidane upset after Real Madrid routed by Atletico
+'We have lacked everything' - Zidane fumes after Real Madrid routed by Atletico

-Zinedine Zidane is hurt but "convinced" Real Madrid will enjoy a good season following their 7-3 rout at the hands of rivals Atletico Madrid at the International Champions Cup.
+Zinedine Zidane is upset but "convinced" Real Madrid will enjoy a good season following their 7-3 rout at the hands of rivals Atletico Madrid at the International Champions Cup.

 Madrid were put to the sword in New Jersey, where La Liga neighbours Atletico led 5-0 at half-time in the pre-season fixture on Friday.